-In case of investment exceeding tax benefits
+In the case that the investment exceeds tax privileges

 - Investors must pay the income tax for the tax year during which the investment was deducted from income tax for exemption to the Revenue Department.